What to look for when choosing an SSC

-Soft Structured carriers can be used for front or back carrying and from newborn (though with some you’ll need a separate insert).
+Soft Structured carriers can be used for front or back carrying and from newborn (though with some carriers you’ll need a separate infant insert).
 Some styles can be used hip carrying too, though they are a little fiddlier to set up this way than a Ring Sling.
-Unless specified, carriers are only used with baby facing inwards towards the adult, ie front carry facing parent or back carry like a pbiggyback position.
-While some new models of SSC have an adjustable position for facing outwards with older babies, the recommended position for babies is facing towards the adult.
+Unless specified, carriers are only used with baby facing inwards towards the adult, ie front carry facing parent or back carry like a piggyback position.
+While some new models of carrier have an adjustable position for facing outwards with older babies, the recommended position for babies is facing towards the adult.

 Soft structured carriers are fabulous for going hiking and provided fantastic support for long term wearing.
 They are our most recommended option for a comfortable way to carry children for longer periods of time.

-In the charts below we focus on carriers that can mainly be used up until your baby is around 2 years old and in most cases up to 20kg.
-Tula even do a specific toddler carrier to keep the knee to knee support for your child which means big hikes are possible even when 3 yr olds get pooped – they’re not heavy like framed backpack so are easily carted along.
+In the chart below we focus mainly on carriers that can be used up until your baby is around 2 years old and in most cases up to 20kg.
+Tula and Beco even do specific toddler carriers to keep the knee to knee support for your child which means big hikes are possible even when 3 yr olds get pooped – they’re not heavy like framed backpack so are easily carted along.

-The different brands have different fabric, may differ in the height of the back panel and the length of waist band.
+The different brands have different fabric and may differ in the height of the back panel and the length of waist band.